adshares/adshares-docs/protocol2/payments/index.rst

 .. container:: protocol

-  If an incoming payment is detected, :ref:`Supply-Side Platform <protocol-definitions-ssp>` calls the appropriate :ref:`Demand-Side Platform <protocol-definitions-dsp>` to retrieve a :ref:`Payment Report <protocol-definitions-paymentreport>`.
+  If an incoming payment is detected, :ref:`Supply-Side Platform <protocol-definitions-ssp>` calls the appropriate :ref:`Demand-Side Platform <protocol-definitions-dsp>` to receive its :ref:`Payment Report <protocol-definitions-paymentreport>`.

-Te received :ref:`Payment Report <protocol-definitions-paymentreport>` allows :ref:`Supply-Side Platform <protocol-definitions-ssp>` to verify if the events (and corresponding payment amounts) reported by :ref:`Demand-Side Infrastructure <protocol-definitions-dsi>` match the events (and corresponding payment amounts) observed by :ref:`Supply-Side Infrastructure <protocol-definitions-ssi>`.
+The received :ref:`Payment Report <protocol-definitions-paymentreport>` allows :ref:`Supply-Side Platform <protocol-definitions-ssp>` to verify the consistency between the following datasets:

+* :ref:`Impression Events <protocol-definitions-impression>`, the corresponding :ref:`Context Data <protocol-definitions-contextdata>` and the resulting payment amounts observed by :ref:`Demand-Side Infrastructure <protocol-definitions-dsi>`
+* :ref:`Impression Events <protocol-definitions-impression>`, the corresponding :ref:`Context Data <protocol-definitions-contextdata>` and the resulting payment amounts observed by :ref:`Supply-Side Infrastructure <protocol-definitions-ssi>`